LanDinh/khaleesi-ninja/README.md

 * `documentation` A bunch of markdown files to document everything
 * `frontgate` The code for the frontgates.
 One `react` project per frontgate - [documentation](documentation/frontgate.md)
 * `kubernetes` Kubernetes related configuration - [documentation](documentation/kubernetes.md)
+* `proto` Protobuf definitions
 * `scripts` Utility scripts - [documentation](documentation/scripts.md)
 * `templates` Templates used when creating new services - [documentation](documentation/templates.md)

 ### Starting the ecosystem locally

-Build and deploy changes by running the following command (most likely, the environment will be either `development` or `integration`:
+Build and deploy changes by running the following command (for local deployments, the environment will be either `development` or `integration`):

 ```
 ./scripts/operations/deploy.sh <ENVIRONMENT>